CULTEC, Inc. Supported Charities

-For the seventh year, Brookfield, Conn.-based CULTEC, Inc., manufacturer of stormwater management chambers, will be the presenting sponsor for the St. Jude Walk/Run to End Childhood Cancer on Saturday, September 23rd.
-The event will be held at Harbor Point in Stamford, CT.
+For the eighth year, Brookfield, Conn.-based CULTEC, Inc., manufacturer of stormwater management chambers, will be the presenting sponsor for the St. Jude Walk/Run to End Childhood Cancer on Saturday, September 22nd.
+The event will be held at Mill River Park at 1055 Washington Blvd. in Stamford, CT.

 Nationwide, all the walks raised over $9.7 million through the walk program in 2016!
 The Connecticut walk raised $136,634 in 2016.
 100% of the proceeds go direct to St. Jude.

 Although these numbers sound great, it costs $2m PER DAY to run St. Jude.

 Donations may also be made out to “St. Jude Children’s Research Hospital” and mailed to CULTEC’s offices located at P.O.
 Box 280 in Brookfield, CT.
 Please call 203.775.4416 for additional information.